 Hey guys, it’s Ethan here.
 To all the avid blog-readers who are probably wondering who the CLOWN is that managed to lose my wallet, mask, phone, and dive computer, I’d love to set the record straight.
-First off, the phone/wallet is really just a phone that stores my credit cards and ID in the case, so it’s not like I lost both my phone and wallet, it was only one item…and I’ll chalk that one down to a faulty zipper (The fish at the bottom of the Caribbean are really enjoying swiping through my instagram!)
+First off, the phone/wallet is really just a phone that stores my credit cards and ID in the case, so it’s not like I lost both my phone and wallet.
+It was only one item…and I’ll chalk that one down to a faulty zipper (The fish at the bottom of the Caribbean are really enjoying swiping through my Instagram!)
 The mask–totally my fault… I take full responsibility there.
-I came up from the dive with a mask on my face and all the sudden it wasn’t on my face.
+I came up from the dive with a mask on my face, and all of a sudden, it wasn’t on my face.
 My bad.
-Finally, the dive-computer.
+Finally, the dive computer.
 I really only lost one bolt that broke off of the strap.
 It’s sitting comfortably in Steve’s safe along with my passport so that I can come back with at least two possessions!
-Mom and Dad I promise I’m responsible 🙂
+Mom and Dad, I promise I’m responsible 🙂

-Now that we’re all on the same page, let’s talk about today.
-After getting an extra hour of sleep (8 am wake up baby) we enjoyed some delicious bagels prepared by our head chef Cat and Sous Chefs Ash and Sydnei.
+Now that we’re all on the same page let’s talk about today.
+After getting an extra hour of sleep (8 am wake-up baby), we enjoyed some delicious bagels prepared by our head chef Cat and Sous Chefs Ash and Sydnei.
 Even though we were still docked in English Harbour, we enjoyed a wonderful day.
 Marine Bio with Steve was wonderful as always.
 Learning about oceans and marine life while on an ocean and diving with marine life is still beyond amazing.
 We then stayed below deck and talked over some rescue diving scenarios.
-In a few days, we’ll be “suprised” with an emergency diving situation.
+In a few days, we’ll be “surprised” with an emergency diving situation.
 Today’s discussion and planning put us in the perfect position to succeed and get our rescue diver certifications.